-CLN: If this message appears on the display, the cassette tape player needs to be cleaned.
+CLEAN TAPE: If this message appears on the display, the cassette tape player needs to be cleaned.
 It will still play tapes, but you should clean it as soon as possible to prevent damage to the tapes and player.
 See "Care of Your Cassette Tape Player" in the Index.
-After you clean the player, press and hold EJECT for five seconds to reset the CLN indicator.
-The radio will display --- to show the indicator was reset.

-Dolby® Noise Reduction is manufactured under a license from Dolby Laboratories Licensing Corporation.
+After you clean the player, press and hold EJECT for three seconds to reset the CLEAN TAPE indicator.
+Dolby Noise Reduction is manufactured under a license from Dolby Laboratories Licensing Corporation.
 Dolby and the double-D symbol are trademarks of Dolby Laboratories Licensing Corporation.